-Ralph Northam’s medical school yearbook page shows men dressed in blackface, KKK robe
+Ralph Northam apologizes for medical school yearbook photo with blackface, KKK robe

 “What’s shameful is that you're too cowardly to say point blank that it’s wrong to leave babies to die after birth,” Nebraska Sen. Ben Sasse said in a statement Thursday.
 “You could have said that yesterday.
 But because you’re terrified of an extremist pro-abortion lobby that now defends even infanticide, you're still ducking."

 Northam defeated Republican Ed Gillespie in Virginia’s 2017 gubernatorial race.
 During that contest, Democrats tried to link Gillespie to the torch-bearing white nationalists who infamously marched in Charlottesville.
+When he won, California Sen. Kamala Harris tweeted congratulations to Northam for "showing that Virginia won’t stand for hatred and bigotry."

 Last month, Florida's secretary of state resigned after a local newspaper obtained photos of him dressed in blackface as a Hurricane Katrina victim.